-When you prepare a pork shoulder or other pork roast for the smoker and it has the netting attached, are you supposed to leave it on or take it off?
+When you prepare a pork shoulder (or any pork roast) for the smoker and it has the netting attached, are you supposed to leave that netting on or take it off?
 And what’s the purpose of all that string, anyway?
 This guide will provide you with the answers to these questions—and a few others.

 Pork Roast Netting On or Off?